Ice maker troubleshooting: how to fix an ice maker

 The ice has an odd taste

 Strange-tasting ice in your favorite drink can be an unpleasant surprise, and may leave you wondering what’s wrong with your ice maker.
+If you have already cleaned your ice machine, another issue may be at the root of the problem.
 Some common causes, and solutions, for odd-tasting ice include:

 Expired water filter

 Cause: One of the most common causes for strange ice and water flavors is a worn-out water filter.
 The filter traps contaminants and, without proper maintenance, may become too clogged with particles to do its job effectively.
 Your filter is essential in helping prevent odd ice flavors from your local water supply.

 Solution: Keep up a regular maintenance routine of changing your water filter every 6 months to avoid the odd taste and contaminants that accompany expired water filters.